-Before you travel (everybody should read this!)
+Before you travel (everybody should read this!) français - español

 This page contains the following information:

-- Vaccination and quarantine rules
+- Vaccination and testing

 - Keeping warm in spring, autumn and winter

-- Keep your identity documents with you!
+- Keep your identity documents with you

 - Preparing to explain your asylum case